 - Increased alcohol and/or drug use

-These effects can occur as a result of many pressures; Strain in relationships, work burdens and financial worries are reported as the primary causes, but we will always work with you and try to establish individual and unique sources.
+These effects can occur due to many pressures; Strain in relationships, work burdens and financial worries are reported as the primary causes, but we will always work with you and try to establish individual and unique sources.

-Relationship issues: when you have problems in our marriage, find it difficult to relate to others or commit to close and meaningful relationships.
+- Relationship issues: when you have problems in your marriage, find it difficult to relate to others or commit to close and meaningful relationships

-Work: if you do not feel valued, have conflict with your manager or colleagues, you are lacking in motivation or feel overwhelmed and unable to say no.
+- Work: if you do not feel valued, have conflicts with your manager or colleagues, lack motivation or feel overwhelmed and unable to say no.

-Health problems: if you have an illness, are fearful for your health, impacted by Covid-19, experiencing mental health issues
+- Health problems: if you have an illness, are fearful for your health, are impacted by Covid-19, or are experiencing mental health issues

-Conflicts with your belief system—your perceptions and beliefs yourself, the world, meaning, life and self-expectations clashing with your current situation, not having a life in line with your ethics and hopes.
+- Conflicts with your belief system—your perceptions and beliefs about yourself, the world, meaning, life and self-expectations clashing with your current situation, not having a life in line with your ethics and hopes.

-Stress is an inevitable part of human experience and even a useful human reaction in particular contexts or challenging situations.
+Stress is inevitable in human experience and even a useful human reaction in particular contexts or challenging situations.

-Modern day life and living in London is demanding and pressurising.
-All too often we have high expectations of ourselves, what we should and ought to be doing, whilst at the same time having to deal with the expectations of others.
+Modern-day life and living in London is demanding and pressured.
+All too often, we have high expectations of ourselves and what we should and ought to be doing while having to deal with the expectations of others.

-Stress at work impacts our personal relationships fuelling even more pressure.
+Stress at work impacts our relationships, fuelling even more pressure.